slash4-de/openstack/source/day2.rst

 	4. Select no volume type.

-	5. Set the size of the volume in Gb
+	5. Set the size of the volume in GB

 	6. Select availability zone as 'Nova'